For a short bio, click here.

-A native of Kansas City, MO, tenor Andrew Fuchs recently made his Lincoln Center debut in Bach’s Magnificat with the American Classical Orchestra.
-The music of J. S. Bach has come to play a central role in Andrew’s career, and he has excelled in his interpretations of the Evangelist in both the St. Matthew (Saint Andrew Chorale, Canticum Novum Singers) and St. John Passions (Saint Andrew Chorale): “Fuchs made the Evangelist fully human and...served with exceptional skill” (TheaterScene).
-Andrew is also a member of The Choir of Trinity Wall Street where he is a frequent soloist on their “Bach at One” series at St. Paul's Chapel.
+A native of Kansas City, MO, NYC-based tenor Andrew Fuchs’s wide-ranging repertoire includes an abundance of early music, which he has sung with such groups as Pegasus Early Music, TENET, ARTEK, and New York Polyphony.
+He recently made his Kennedy Center debut in Monteverdi’s Vespers with The Thirteen and his Lincoln Center debut in Bach’s Magnificat with the American Classical Orchestra.
+The music of J. S. Bach has come to play a central role in Andrew’s career, and he has excelled in his interpretations of the Evangelist in both the St. Matthew (Saint Andrew Chorale, Canticum Novum Singers) and St. John Passions (The Kent Singers, Saint Andrew Chorale): “Fuchs made the Evangelist fully human and...served with exceptional skill” (TheaterScene).
+While a member of The Choir of Trinity Wall Street, Andrew was a frequent soloist on their “Bach at One” series at St. Paul's Chapel.

 Equally passionate about the music of today, Andrew has premiered many works, including the principal role of ME in Daniel Thomas Davis’s chamber opera Six.
 Twenty.
 Outrageous with American Opera Projects; Alexander Goehr’s song cycle Verschwindenes Wort for The Juilliard School’s Focus Festival; and Zachary Wadsworth’s oratorio Spire and Shadow with Downtown Voices.
 He has been featured in several substantial works by Steve Reich, such as Three Tales at Disney Hall and Daniel Variations at Miller Theatre (both with Ensemble Signal), and Desert Music with the American Composers Orchestra.